Reclaimed Water - The "Right Water for the Right Use"

 Water Reuse in South Peoria

-Wastewater from South Peoria is treated at the City's Butler WRF located near Butler Drive and 79th Avenue is also treated to A+ standards, the safest and highest quality standard possible, and distributed through a purple pipe system to roadside landscaping, HOA landscape areas, the entire City Hall campus, the City's municipal car wash, and the City's newest community park, Pioneer Park, which will include an urban fishing lake consisting of reclaimed water.
+Wastewater from South Peoria is treated at the City's Butler WRF located near Butler Drive and 79th Avenue is also treated to A+ standards, the safest and highest quality standard possible, and distributed through a purple pipe system to roadside landscaping, HOA landscape areas, the entire City Hall campus, the City's municipal car wash, and the City's newest community park, Pioneer Park, that includes an urban fishing lake filled with reclaimed water.

 The majority of the world's population drinks from rivers and streams that have received discharges from upstream users.
 In most of the industrialized developed world, there are treated wastewater discharges that become a source of drinking water supply for downstream users.
 It is nothing new.
 We've been doing it for centuries.
 What is new is that today's technology makes it cleaner and safer.
 Water reuse is the key to a sustainable future.
-Click on the WateReuse Association's video to the right to learn more about water reuse and its increasing importance.
+Watch the WateReuse Association's video to learn more about water reuse and its increasing importance.